shareresearchteam/GoBot_BWSH_Study/README.md

 # GoBot and BWSH Study Supplementary Materials
+This repository contains supplementary materials for the paper **Look at Them Go!
+Using an Autonomous Assistive GoBot to Encourage Movement Practice by Two Children with Motor Disabilities**, which is currently under review for Robotics Automation and Letters (RA-L).
+Materials include a video compilation and additional figures of survey results.

 Video attachment is a compilation of study clips demonstrating differences in interactions for both participants (P1 and P2) in the study when comparing session 1 (initial) and session 12 (final).

 Additional figures display survey ratings for the 3 components of the **Negative Attitudes towards Robots Scale (NARS)** (Syrdal et al. 2009) survey and the **Trust Perception Scale-HRI 14-item subscale (TPS-HRI)** (Schaefer 2016).
 These surveys were filled out by parents of both participants to understand their perceptions and trust levels of a robot being used as a component of their child's clinical care, but also to potentially use the same robot in the parents' homes.